+Leary, Alaina.
+“Why The Publishing Industry Can’t Get Disability Right.”
+The Establishment – Medium, Nov.
+17, 2016.
 Discussion of why there are not enough portrayals of disability in stories published by writers and why it is important for the publishing industry to be more inclusive.
 Read Article

 Leary, Alaina.
 “Why The Publishing Industry Needs To Be More Inclusive Of Autistic Disabled People.”
 Bustle, Jan.
 10, 2018.
-Read article
+Read Article

 A Deeper Dive

 Eakes, Laurie Alice.
 “Yes, Blind People Read Books.
 We Write Them, Too.”
-HuffPost, Sept.
+HuffPost, Sep.
 17, 2018.
-Read article
+Read Article

 Griffith, Nicola.
 “Rewriting the Old Disability Script.”
 The New York Times, Nov.
 14, 2018.
-Read article
+Read Article

 Leduc, Amanda.
 “What the Literary World Gets Wrong About Accessibility.”
-Literary Hub, 12 Mar.
-2020.
-Read article
+Literary Hub, Mar.
+12, 2020.
+Read Article

 Lu, Alex.
 “What Does It Mean to Be a Disabled Writer?
 Discussing writing, publishing, and disability with Keah Brown, Esmé Weijun Wang, and Jillian Weise.”
 Electric Literature, May 7, 2018.
-Read article
+Read Article

 Perry, David.
 “Job Discrimination in Plain Print.”
-Aljazeera America, Feb.
+Al-Jazeera America, Feb.
 10, 2016.
-Read article
+Read Article

+“Guidelines for Writing About People with Disabilities”.
+ADA National Network.
 Guidelines for inclusive language writing from the National Network of the Americans with Disabilities Act.
 Read Article

+Karapita, Mike.
+“Making Accessible Media: Inclusive Language Guide.”
+Humber, 2017.
 Canadian-style guide for inclusive language.
 Glossary of current terminology is included.
 Read Guide